 Why join FORUM?

 FORUM is a professional organization for federal administrative law judges (ALJs).
 Membership is limited to current and retired federal ALJS.
 Active ALJs pay only $10 and retired ALJs pay $5 annually; life membership for retired federal ALJs is available for $40.
 CLICK HERE to submit the online membership application, and CLICK HERE to submit your payment online.
-Although we strongly encourage all members and prospective members to use the online application, you can also print out and complete the MEMBERSHIP APPLICATION and mail it with your payment.
+Although we strongly encourage all members and prospective members to use the online application, you can also print out and complete the membership application (2018-19 APPLICATION or 2019-2020 APPLICATION) and mail it with your payment.

 FORUM is a much lower cost alternative to the Association of Administrative Law Judges (AALJ), the Federal Administrative Law Judges Conference (FALJC), and the American Bar Association’s National Conference of the Federal Administrative Law Judiciary.
 FORUM primarily focuses on the 250 federal ALJs generally engaged in adversarial proceedings, whereas the AALJ represents the interests of approximately 1,500 Social Security Administrative ALJs and the American Bar Association focuses much attention on state ALJs.
 FORUM’s interests may not always align with other organizations, and it is the only one of these organizations to have historically opposed bills proposed to create a corps of ALJs.
 FORUM also supports legislation applying the Code of Conduct for United States judges to all federal ALJs.